Benchmarking LLMs' Swarm intelligence: Results

+For instance, in ``Movement Bias'' (Fig.~\ref{fig:failed_mode}a), agents like those from \texttt{claude-3.5-haiku} exhibit a strong directional preference, causing them to neglect global objectives.
+Another common issue is the ``Information Silo'' (Fig.~\ref{fig:failed_mode}b), where a subgroup clusters locally but fails to coordinate with the broader swarm. ``Traffic Jams'' (Fig.~\ref{fig:failed_mode}c) also frequently occurred, with agent over-aggregation obstructing movement and access to resources.
+Finally, ``Memory of a goldfish'' (Fig.~\ref{fig:failed_mode}d) reflects poor long-term spatial recall, likely due to a constrained memory buffer (last 5 frames), forcing agents to re-explore forgotten locations.

-These failure modes highlight challenges in robust planning and decision-making under the uncertainty imposed by limited local views, which often hampered the translation of potentially useful communicated information into effective collective action.
+These failure modes highlight challenges in robust planning under the uncertainty of local views, often preventing useful communication from translating into effective action.
+Moreover, these qualitative patterns can be quantitatively linked to established theories in collective behavior (see Appendix~\ref{app:quantitative_analysis_of_failure_modes}).